Archipelago Tourist Information

 On the way to Merimasku in Naantali (40 km) you’ll see the war-time base and Motti shelter as well as the historic Muntti Bridge.
 In Askainen you can stop off at the Louhisaari Manor, which is known for being marshal Mannerheim's birthplace.

 On the way to the Naantali city centre (11 km) take a detour to visit the Finnish President’s summer residence, Kultaranta.
 With the wooden houses of the old town and numerous other sights, Naantali is really worth a visit.
 From there it’s about 17 kilometres to Turku.

 The Short Archipelago Trail detours from the main trail via the historical and fascinating island of Seili and then runs directly to Hanka in Naantali.
 The island has a strange history – in the past it served for centuries as the deportation island for the leprous and the insane.
 Nowadays there is the Archipelago Research Institute of the University of Turku.

-The entire route is open from approx. 15 May–31 August.
+The entire route is open from approx. 1 June–31 August.
 The archipelago itself is open whole year around.

 Please note!
 Bicycle lane is not available throughout all the route.